Basics

 Before you can sell a single product on Amazon.ae or Amazon.sa, you need an approved Seller Central account, and the registration process is stricter than most new sellers expect.
 Incomplete or inconsistent applications can delay the approval process, and reapplying after a rejection adds weeks to your timeline.

-This guide explains the documents you need, the registration steps inside Seller Central, and the common mistakes we see sellers make.
-It's based on hundreds of accounts we've helped set up.
+This guide explains the documents you need, the registration steps inside Seller Central, and the common mistakes that delay approval.
+It’s based on hundreds of seller accounts we’ve helped set up.
+In most cases, delays happen during verification, not registration, and are usually caused by small inconsistencies in documents.

 What You Need Before You Start